-Find out the best way to dispose of your item by visiting:
+Find out the best way to dispose of your item by visiting Recyclopedia.

 Consider what’s in your extra household garbage and check if these materials could be recycled in the Blue Box or Green Can, collected weekly.

 - Use the Green Can to recycle food scraps and food soiled paper and reduce your garbage by up to 40%.
 Learn more about what goes in the Green Can.

 - Blue Box recycling expanded to include even more materials in 2014.
-Learn more here.
+Learn more about what you can recycle.

-Still have extra garbage on collection day?
-Buy extra garbage tags at Municipal Hall or Gleneagles and West Vancouver Community Centres.
-Tags are $6 for each extra 77 L bag or can, and they don’t expire.
+An extra garbage tag is required to remove more than 154 L on curbside collection day.
+Tags are $6 for each extra 77 L bag or can, and never expire.

 Dumping unwanted garden waste could introduce invasive species into our natural environment, destroying habitat and food sources for native plants and animals.
 Help keep our environment healthy by properly disposing of garden waste in your curbside green can, yard trimmings or backyard compost.

 Some invasive plants require special attention and care.
-For more information about proper disposal of giant hogweed, knotweed and other invasive plants, please visit:
+For more information about proper disposal of giant hogweed, knotweed and other invasive plants, please see below.